alvint/rwConfig/docs/comparison.md

 ### When to pick something else

-- **You use Spring, Quarkus, Micronaut, Akka or Play.** Use what is there.
+- **You use Spring, Quarkus, Micronaut, Akka, or Play.** Use what is there.
 - **Values must change without a restart.** Archaius 2, or Commons Configuration.
 - **You cannot take a risk on a young library.** Entirely reasonable - take